Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

-\cite{vonMarcard2018} (3DPW) focuses on in-the-wild human poses captured with moving cameras, comprising 60 videos of 18 actors.
+\paragraph{3D Poses in the Wild} \cite{vonMarcard2018} (3DPW) focuses on in-the-wild human poses captured with moving cameras, comprising 60 videos of 18 actors.
 We evaluate on the test set of the 3DPW dataset and use the 17 H36M keypoints.